Bruxner Highway: History

 The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
 Under this act, the declaration of Highway 16 from West Ballina was truncated at Tenterfield, and Main Road 462 was declared along the former alignment from Tenterfield via Bonshaw and Yetman to Boggabilla, on 23 April 2010.
 Main Road 462 was named Bruxner Way in 2011, however much of the road still shows signage as Bruxner Highway, and few signs have been replaced stating its new identity.
 Bruxner Highway today retains its declaration as Highway 16, from the intersection with New England Highway in Tenterfield to the intersection with Pacific Highway in West Ballina.

 Bruxner Highway was signed National Route 44 in 1974, between Ballina and Tenterfield.
-It was intended that National Route 44 continued to Boggabilla to meet with Newell Highway, however primarily because the highway was administered by local government, as well as a short 4 km unsealed section between Yetman and Boggabilla (going against the route numbering protocol not to sign routes on unsealed roads, since sealed), this part of the highway was never signed as National Route 44.
+It was intended that National Route 44 continued to Boggabilla to meet with Newell Highway, however this part of the highway was never signed as National Route 44.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route B60 between Ballina and Tenterfield.